Hood (Marvel Comics): "Dark Reign"

-Hood later marks Babu Marzouk with the help of Madame Masque.
+The Hood later marks Babu Marzouk with the help of Madame Masque.
 He materialized to save his criminal allies by shooting the armed guards dead.
-Dormammu then taunted Hood by speaking through the corpses.
-Hood later told his supervillain group what he wanted and then went to bed with Madame Masque.
-Following his visit to his girlfriend Sara's house, Hood was then attacked by White Fang.
-White Fang nearly pounded Hood to death until Dormammu took over and nearly killed White Fang.
-Hood retreated back to his hideout and told John King what had happened.
-Hood later went with his mother to see Sara where he meets Satana.
-While the Hood is meeting with Satana to learn more about Dormammu and the Nisanti, he learned that Dormammu had targeted him from the start.
+Dormammu then taunted the Hood by speaking through the corpses.
+The Hood later told his supervillain group what he wanted and then went to bed with Masque.
+Following his visit to his girlfriend Sara's house, the Hood was then attacked by White Fang.
+White Fang nearly pounded the Hood to death until Dormammu took over and nearly killed White Fang.
+The Hood retreated back to his hideout and told John King what had happened.
+The Hood later went with his mother to see Sara where he meets Satana.
+While he's meeting with Satana to learn more about Dormammu and the Nisanti, the Hood learned that Dormammu had targeted him from the start.
 John King, Griffin, Piledriver, and Scorcher are caught at the bar by Force and the NYPD.
-The Hood uses his connections with Norman Osborn to get the villains "transferred" from prison.
+The Hood uses his connections with Norman to get the villains "transferred" from prison.
 Controller secretly gives White Fang a new suit to use in her next fight with the Hood.
-Hood later took Sara and Bree to a safehouse that he bought before heading off to talk to Satana some more.
-Hood later gave Controller some technology before going to meet up with his gang.
+The Hood later took Sara and Bree to a safehouse that he bought before heading off to talk to Satana some more.
+The Hood later gave Controller some technology before going to meet up with his gang.
 When his Crime Syndicate prepares to rob a ship, Squid and Man-Fish head into the water to secure it for them.
-While his Crime Syndicate is fighting Force and the NYPD, Hood is then attacked by White Fang.
-Following a fight with White Fang, John King told Hood that Controller was sowing discord amongst his Crime Syndicate.
-Dormammu later possesses Hood's baby daughter and taunts Hood.
-During the fight against Force and White Fang, Controller sets Hood's cloak on fire to keep him from calling Dormammu.
+While his Crime Syndicate is fighting Force and the NYPD, the Hood is then attacked by White Fang.
+Following a fight with White Fang, King told the Hood that Controller was sowing discord amongst his Crime Syndicate.
+Dormammu later possesses his baby daughter and taunts the Hood.
+During the fight against Force and White Fang, Controller sets the Hood's hooded cloak on fire to keep him from calling Dormammu.
 Dormammu's powers then flooded Hood who then pushes Controller aside, defeats Force, and makes White Fang renounce her vendetta against him.
-Satana later speaks with Hood and informs him that Dormammu is already bound to him and that the cloak is now a token.
+Satana later speaks with the Hood and informs him that Dormammu is already bound to him and that the hooded cloak is now a token.